pytorch/pytorch/docs/source/torch.compiler_aot_inductor.rst

    To execute the following code, it's essential to have a CUDA-enabled device on your machine.
    If you do not possess a GPU, you can simply omit the ``.to(device="cuda")`` code within the snippet below.
-In such a case, the script will compile the model code into a shared library that is optmized for CPU execution.
+In such a case, the script will compile the model code into a shared library that is optimized for CPU execution.

 .. code-block:: python